jsa4000/Getting-Started-Microservices/devops/ansible/README.md

         three.example.com:
 ```

-The other way is to create another plain-text/yml file specifying the hosts with user/password for ssh.
+The other way is to create another ``plain-text/yml`` file specifying the hosts with user/password for ssh.

 Using this methods is not required to create ssh keys since the user and password will be used for the connection.

 However it's necessary to connect to remote computer almost one time to accept the ssh connection.

-inventory
+hosts

 ```txt
 [loadbalanacer]